Ar-Kareem/SAT_puzzle_solver/README.md

 <img src="https://raw.githubusercontent.com/Ar-Kareem/puzzle_solver/master/images/aquarium_unsolved.png" alt="Aquarium unsolved" width="500">

 Code to utilize this package and solve the puzzle:

-(Note that this puzzle does not typically have a unique solution.
-Thus, we specify here that we only want the first valid solution that the solver finds.)

 ```python
 from puzzle_solver import aquarium_solver as solver